Nazeeh21/wave-portal-svelte/README.md

 ```shell
 yarn add @rollup/plugin-json
 ```
+Navigate to the `rollup.config.js` file in `code/wave-portal-starter-boilerplate/` *directory*.
 Now, in your `rollup.config.js` file, import this plugin by adding the following import statement.
 ```javascript
 import json from "@rollup/plugin-json";
 ```
-Navigate to the `rollup.config.js` file in your *root directory* and the `plugins` array as below.
+In your `rollup.config.js` file in `code/wave-portal-starter-boilerplate/` *directory* and navigate to the `plugins` array as below.
 ```javascript
 plugins: [
      commonjs(),